 In 2015 Sam completed her 200hr Yoga Teacher Training at Kushala Yoga in Port Moody and often incorporates yoga principles and poses into her physiotherapy sessions and programs for clients.
 She has taken many post-graduate yoga teacher trainings including Chair Yoga, Accessible Yoga and Adapted Yoga.

 In 2016 Sam completed a 135-hour lymphedema therapy program through Klose Training to become a Certified Lymphedema Therapist, and in 2017 successfully passed the certification exam through the Lymphology Association of North America (LANA).
 Using the gold-standard of care, Complete Decongestive Therapy, Sam provides manual lymphatic drainage, compression wrapping and garment recommendations, exercise, education and self-management teaching.
 She has treated clients with a variety of lymphatic disorders, including primary lymphedema (congenital), secondary lymphedema (from trauma, cancer treatments etc), and lympho-lipedema.
 Sam works 1:1 with her clients to find a treatment and management plan that works for her client’s lifestyle.

-Most recently, during the COVID-19 pandemic, Sam took the opportunity during lockdown to complete her PINC Cancer Rehabilitation Certification, offered through New Zealand-based PINC & STEEL International.
+Most recently, during the COVID-19 pandemic, Sam took the opportunity during lockdown in 2020 to complete her PINC Cancer Rehabilitation Certification, offered through New Zealand-based PINC & STEEL International.
 This program deepened Sam's knowledge and understanding of how different cancer types affect women specifically and the benefits of 1:1 physiotherapy input and ongoing guidance through fitness and getting back to life.
 Sam's long-term goal is to be able to offer physio-led small-group classes for cancer survivors to promote movement and fitness, and to build community.

 Sam is passionate about working with individuals during and after their cancer treatments, managing side effects of treatments including loss of range of motion and strength, fatigue, axillary cording, neuropathy and lymphedema.
 Her treatments can include hands-on manual therapy, therapeutic exercise, adapted clinical yoga, manual lymphatic drainage, compression therapy, return to work programs and education.
 She has also worked with individuals needing palliative care, helping them to remain comfortable and working on goals they wish to achieve.